MSc

 Legislation, Risk and Governance

-This module to develop a critical understanding of UK and EU legislation and organisational responsibility in relation to Cyberspace and Information Technology.
+This module aims to develop a critical understanding of UK and EU legislation and organisational responsibility in relation to Cyberspace and Information Technology.

 Security Management and Incident Response